 Window length for UE is smaller than BS.
 As IAB-MT is part of a network node, it is estimated that the filter implementation capability can be similar with BS and IAB-DU.
 Therefore the same window length as IAB-DU is proposed for IAB-MT.
 Based on that technical assumption, the following can be observed.

 No necessary modifications were observed including B.5.1 General and B.5.2 Window length.

+[Ericsson] Window length is informative so agree with suggestion but seems argument is better from this aspective.

 B.6 Estimation of TX chain amplitude and frequency response parameters